Less Stress Holiday Dinners

 The kids help me prepare the foods in dishes and cover them to keep them warm.
 Last minute cleaning and prepping is done, and then we wait for the guests to arrive.
 Of course I’m in the kitchen continuing with the last minute preparations when they arrive.

 After they arrive we put out drinks and hors d’oeuvres, then show them where the refrigerator is and invite them to enjoy our home as their home.
-TV is put on in one room for those wanting to watch the game.
-Hors d’oeuvres are placed in the TV room and sitting room.
+Hors d’oeuvres are placed out.
 At about 3 o’clock we serve dinner.
 This gives everyone enough time to digest dinner a bit before digging into pie and having coffee.

 If you know you’re having a guest who just can’t live with paper plates and such, make it a point to put out your finest dishes and just leave a hot sink of soapy water to put everything in after the meal.